 1. One-on-Ones

-The One-on-One is the single highest-leverage activity a manager can do.
-It builds the relationship, surfaces information early, and creates a consistent channel for feedback and Coaching.
-Most managers skip it or do it irregularly.
+The one-on-one is the single highest-leverage activity a manager can do.
+It builds the relationship, surfaces information early, and creates a consistent channel for feedback and coaching.
+Research shows that when done right, regular one-on-ones can boost engagement by up to 300% and increase team productivity by 18%.
+Most managers skip them or do them irregularly.
 That’s the mistake.

 Most managers either avoid feedback entirely or deliver it as a vague impression (“I feel like your work has been off lately”) rather than a specific behavior.
 Neither works.
-Effective feedback is concrete, timely, and non-threatening — and it’s built on the relationship foundation created by One-on-Ones.
+Effective feedback is concrete, timely, and non-threatening, and it’s built on the relationship foundation created by one-on-ones.
+If you want a deeper look at getting this right, see our guide on continuous feedback.

 3. Coaching

-Coaching happens inside One-on-Ones once the relationship is solid.
-It requires feedback to be in place first — you can’t coach someone on something they don’t know they need to improve.
+Coaching happens inside one-on-ones once the relationship is solid.
+It requires feedback to be in place first because you can’t coach someone on something they don’t know they need to improve.
+Gallup’s data shows that managers trained in coaching practices see 20 to 28% improvements in performance, and their teams experience up to 18% higher engagement.
+For practical approaches, our article on career development conversations covers how to structure these discussions.

 4. Delegation